xylix/robotframework-debuglibrary/README.rst

-Debug Library for Robot Framework
+REPL for Robot Framework
 =================================

+This is a fork of https://github.com/xyb/robotframework-debuglibrary, intended to achieve a faster to hack code base through lack of legacy support and making use of newest python features.

 .. contents::
    :local: